fabrix-app/docs/en/config/log.md

 }
 ```

+Another option here is to use [spool-winston](https://github.com/fabirx-app/spool-winston) and configure winston through `config/winston.ts`.

 ## Environment-Specific Logging

 When deploying to production, you will likely want to configure the logger to level `info` or higher.
 This can be done using [Environment Configuration](https://github.com/fabrix-app/doc/blob/master/en/config/README.md#environment).